top of page

 Michael Kellermeyer

-Little known or celebrated, the following story (an excerpt from Chapter 2 of the antiquarian novel, Master Humphrey’s Clock) will sound profoundly familiar to readers of classic literature, notwithstanding – specifically, American gothic literature; more specifically, Edgar Allan Poe.
+Little known or celebrated today, the following story will nevertheless sound profoundly familiar to readers of classic literature – specifically, the late thrillers of Edgar Allan Poe.
 Poe was, of course, deeply indebted to Dickens for his use of humor, characterization, satire, and atmosphere, and Dickens’ earlier story, “A Madman’s Manuscript,” was an influence on stories about monomania and psychosis like “Berenice,” “The Cask of Amontillado,” and “The Black Cat.”
 But when you read “A Confession Found in Prison” – if you are at all familiar with Poe’s later gothic works – you will be astonished.
-In it are the undeniable prototypes of “The Black Cat,” “William Wilson,” “The Imp of the Perverse,” and most especially – almost outrageously – “The Tell-Tale Heart,” which is a virtual reworking of Dickens’ tale, written a mere three years prior to Poe’s masterpiece (which, by the way, it still very much is – lack of creativity aside).
+In it lie the undeniable prototypes of “The Black Cat,” “William Wilson,” “The Imp of the Perverse,” and most especially – almost outrageously – “The Tell-Tale Heart,” which is a virtual reworking of Dickens’ tale, written a mere three years prior to Poe’s masterpiece (which, by the way, it still very much is – potential plagiarism aside).

 In the same way that “Tell-Tale” is infused with a pseudo-supernatural power that flushes out a killer’s confession with hot jets of guilt and self-exposure, and in the same way that it explores the interplay between behavioral integrity, psychological multiplicity, and both figurative and literal schizoid psychosis, “The Mother’s Eyes” probes the relationship between the spirit of a man – the id and superego that battle for dominance – and his actions – sin and repentance, perversity and piety, concealment and confession.